jsdom/jsdom/test/README.md

 - Tests for web platform features go in the [`web-platform-tests/to-upstream`](./web-platform-tests/to-upstream/) subdirectory.
 This should be the majority of new work.
 - Tests for the jsdom API itself go on the [`api`](./api/) subdirectory.

+If you add a new test file, edit [`index.js`](./index.js) to include it.

 Ignore all the rest.

-## Understanding old tests
+## The gory details

 All Mocha tests are run via the file [`index.js`](./index.js).
-All files related to running Mocha tests (for e.g. running them in browsers, or on CI) are marked with a comment `// For: Mocha` at the top of the file.

-Nodeunit tests are run via the files [`runner`](./runner) and [`./worker-runner.js`].
-All files related to running nodeunit tests are marked with a comment `// For: nodeunit` at the top of the file.
+This includes running web-platform-tests, which are wrapped as Mocha tests.

 All files related to running web-platform-tests are inside the [`web-platform-tests`](./web-platform-tests/) subdirectory.

+Ideally we would only use Mocha for testing the JSDOM API itself, from the outside.
+Unfortunately, a lot of web platform features are still tested using Mocha, instead of web-platform-tests.
+These are located in the [`to-port-to-wpts`](./to-port-to-wpts/) subdirectory.

+Another complication is that we have two APIs, the old (pre-v10) jsdom API, and the current one.
+So there is an additional subdirectory, [`old-api`](./old-api/), covering the old API in particular.
+Additionally, many of the `to-port-to-wpts` are based on the old API, as is the web platform tests runner (for now).